ZurichNLP/nmtscore/README.md

 The `score` method is a shortcut for cross-likelihood.

 #### Batch processing
-The methods also accept lists of strings:
+The scoring methods also accept lists of strings:

 ```python
 scorer.score(